-The Board has delegated specific responsibilities to three committees namely, the Audit Provision Committee ("AC"), the NC and the Remuneration Committee ("RC") to assist in the execution 1.4 of its responsibilities.
+The Board has delegated specific responsibilities to three committees namely, the AC, the NC and Provision the RC to assist in the execution of its responsibilities.
 Each committee has its own written terms of reference which clearly sets out its objectives, duties, powers and responsibilities and which has been amended to be in line with the Code.
+All Board Committees are actively engaged and play an important role in ensuring good corporate governance in the Company and within the Group.
 Minutes of all Board Committees have been circulated to the Board so that Directors are aware of and are kept updated as to the proceedings and matters discussed during the Committees' meetings.